Catalog 2024-2025

 Aesthetics & Contemporary Art

 An introduction to aesthetics as a theoretical discipline in its own right, a discipline concerned with the nature of representation and thus with beauty and art.
-The course focuses in particular on issues of aesthetics and visual representation; the relationship between visual arts, literature, and other art forms; the efficacy of aesthetic theory as a mode of reading and interpreatation.
+The course focuses in particular on issues of aesthetics and visual representation; the relationship between visual arts, literature, and other art forms; the efficacy of aesthetic theory as a mode of reading and interpretation.
 The class explores these issues in relation to specific works of visual art, film, and literature.
 Cross-listed as PHIL 389.

 Literary Studies LS